Can Stress Affect PSA Levels?

 In short, we can say that PSA can become elevated in these circumstances:

 • Prostate cancer: PSA is usually higher in cases of prostate cancer.
 In most cases, prostate cancer cells have a similar function and create PSA.
 As the gland grows bigger, it produces and leaks more PSA to the blood.
 A slight increase may be seen in early prostate cancer.
-In advanced prostate cancer, the difference tends to be more dramatic.
-However, there are many cases of prostate cancer without PSA elevation (2).
+In advanced prostate cancer, there can be a more noticeable increase in PSA levels, but it’s crucial to understand that the relationship between PSA levels and cancer progression varies among individuals (2).

 • Biochemical recurrence of prostate cancer: PSA elevation after hormone therapy or radiation therapy can be due to a biochemical recurrence of prostate cancer.
 In these cases, patients may not have symptoms of prostate cancer.
 However, their PSA levels should be estimated to evaluate recurrence (3).

 • Benign prostatic hyperplasia: Most cases of PSA elevations are due to benign prostatic hyperplasia.
-It is commonly known as BPH.
-This is expected, especially in older adults, after 60 years old.
+Benign prostatic hyperplasia (BPH), commonly known as BPH, is often expected, particularly in older adults after the age of 60.
 90% of patients over 80 years old have BPH.
 Thus, it is very likely men will get a higher reading at some point in their lifetime (4).

 • Enlargement of the aging prostate: Even if men do not have BPH, they do experience an enlargement of the prostate as they age.
 Thus, it is expected to have rising levels of PSA as we age.
-Thus, it is important to perform a PSA exam and use it as a baseline.
-This measure helps doctors create a PSA level history and detect an alteration (4).
+Performing a PSA exam and using it as a baseline can be important in certain situations, but it’s crucial to consider individual factors and make informed decisions about testing.
+(4).

-• Inflammation and other prostate conditions: Prostate disease causes a higher PSA level.
+• Inflammation and other prostate conditions: Certain prostate diseases, such as prostatitis, can lead to higher PSA levels.
+However, not all prostate diseases result in elevated PSA concentrations.
 Especially when there is infection or inflammation of the prostate.
 This is known as prostatitis and can be a cause of an elevated PSA concentration.
 Other inflammatory conditions can have the same effect.
 For example, urinary tract infections (1).

 • Medical procedures that involve the prostate gland: Besides prostate disease, certain medical procedures can increase PSA levels.
 One classic example is a digital rectal exam or prostate massage (5).

 • Other factors: A variety of additional factors can affect the concentration of PSA in the blood.
 Thus, it is recommended to evaluate each patient separately.
-An increase in PSA can be due to an error of measurement.
-That’s why some doctors prefer to have a second measurement from another lab.
+While an increase in PSA can be indicative of various factors, it’s essential to consider each patient individually.
+Occasionally, measurement errors can occur, and some doctors may recommend a second measurement from another lab for confirmation.

 As you can see, there’s not one single significance of high PSA.
 It can be a variety of things and factors that come into play in a given individual at a given time.
 That’s why it can be some uncertainty as to when to use PSA measures.
 And some people may question how accurate it is to detect prostate cancer.